DevWeb Proxy Recorder

 Existing certificate.
-If the existing certificate is not already installed in the trusted root, then the Proxy Recorder will try to import it.
+If the existing certificate is not already installed in the trusted root, then the Proxy Recorder tries to import it.

-Newly generated certificate.The Proxy Recorder will try to import the certificate, even if there is already a certificate with the same name in the trusted root.
+Newly generated certificate.The Proxy Recorder tries to import the certificate, even if there is already a certificate with the same name in the trusted root.

 After successful installation of the CA certificate, the Proxy Recorder launch continues, and you can begin recording.

 To generate and install a unique CA certificate via DevWebUtils executable: